StreetCatLove/hellostreetcat/divest.md

 * Prioritze social media posts on platforms divested from the colonization of Palestine
 * Consider removing chat from your scene or have a unique scene for each platform
 * Prioritize support events equally across platforms
-* Prioritize chat interactions equally across platforms
+* Prioritize chat interaction equally across platforms
-* Equalize viewer points and viewer interactivity across platforms
+* Equalize viewer interactivity across platforms
 * Display a Divest graphic on screen
 * Use timers to inform viewers of #Divest
 * Add a !divest command